HeroTransitions/Hero/README.md

 Hero can also construct animations for unmatched views.
 It is easy to define these animations via the `heroModifiers` property.
 Hero will run these animations alongside the **Magic Move** animations.
 All of these animations can be **interactively controlled** by user gestures.

 At view controller level, Hero provides several template transitions that you can set through `heroModalAnimationType`, `heroNavigationAnimationType`, & `heroTabBarAnimationType`.
 These can be used as the foundation of your custom transitions.
-Combine with `heroID` & `heroModifiers` to make truly some unique transitions.
+Combine with `heroID` & `heroModifiers` to make your unique transitions.

 <img src="https://cdn.rawgit.com/lkzhao/Hero/ebb3f2c/Resources/defaultAnimations.svg"/>&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;
 <img src="https://cdn.rawgit.com/lkzhao/Hero/ebb3f2c/Resources/defaultAnimations2.svg"/>